What is a Sales Funnel? (A Beginner’s Guide for 2022)

 At the bottom of the sales funnel is where a prospect can become a customer.
 This is often viewed as the best part of the funnel because conversions happen here.

-However, your job as a business owner or marketer does not end here.
+However, your job as a marketer or business owner does not end here.
 Your question to yourself should now be, “how do I turn this one sale into more?”

 How do I create repeat business?
 How do I initiate word of mouth and brand loyalty?